 How to Create a Custom WooCommerce Customer Profile

 Have you ever wanted a more advanced WooCommerce customer profile page?
 Somewhere where you would have all the important information about a customer in a single well-organized place.
-In the following tutorial, I’m going to show you how to create your own advanced customer profiles for your WooCommerce shop that you can use to store custom customer information that can be always available for you and your team.
+In the following tutorial, I will show you how to create advanced customer profiles for your WooCommerce shop that you can use to store custom customer information that can always be available for you and your team.

 Your WooCommerce store has a lot of (useful) information about your customer.
-Unfortunately for us, this information is fragmented through your WordPress setup in form of purchasing info, personal information, customer’s activity etc. In addition to this, there is also a lot of customer details that you and your staff know about some customers.
-Having one place where all this comprehensive and neatly organised customer information is available, can be a huge help to make the running of your business more smoothly.
+Unfortunately, this information is fragmented through your WordPress setup in the form of purchasing info, personal information, customer activity, etc. In addition to this, there are also a lot of customer details that you and your staff know about some customers.
+Having one place where all this comprehensive and neatly organized customer information is available can help run your business more smoothly.
 Here are some of the benefits of using custom customer profiles for your online store:

-- All the information available in a single page.
+- All the information is available on a single page.

 - Create and share (internal) customer notes.